-In December 2021, AFG acquired Verikai, Inc., a machine learning and artificial intelligence company that utilizes a predictive risk tool for assessing insurance risk, for \$120 million using cash on hand at the parent.
+In December 2021, AFG acquired Verikai, Inc., a machine learning and artificial intelligence company that utilizes predictive risk tools to assess insurance risk, for \$120 million using cash on hand at the parent.

 AFG can borrow up to \$500 million under its revolving credit facility, which expires in December 2025.
 Amounts borrowed under this agreement bear interest at rates ranging from 1.00% to 1.875% (currently 1.375%) over LIBOR based on AFG's credit rating.
 The credit facility also includes provisions relating to the replacement of LIBOR with different floating rates in the event of the discontinuance of LIBOR.
-There were no borrowings under this agreement, or under any other parent company short-term borrowing arrangements, during 2021 or the first three months of 2022.
+There were no borrowings under this agreement, or under any other parent company short-term borrowing arrangements, during 2021 or the first six months of 2022.